Belarus cancels all accreditation for foreign journalists | DW | 02.10.2020

 Journalists will be allowed to reapply for press accreditation on Monday under a "streamlined" system, according to the ministry statement.

-The ministry also leaves the door open for more curbs on foreign media, emphasizing that the most important job of Belarus's new "information security" policy is to ensure the country's "information sovereignty."
+The ministry also leaves the door open for more curbs on foreign media, emphasizing that the most important job of the new Belarusian "information security" policy is to ensure the country's "information sovereignty."

-"In the present situation we must exercise our sovereign right to apply the necessary protective measures," according to the Belarus' authorities.
+"In the present situation, we must exercise our sovereign right to apply the necessary protective measures," according to Belarusian authorities.

 "The accreditation system must be made fair and transparent," she said.